SafwanBackar/SafwanBackar/README.md

 ------------------

-*   🌍  Kerala, India
+*   🌍  India
-*   ✉️  safwanbackar.tech
+*   ✉️  safwanbackar29@gmail.com
+*   🌍  Freelancer with Full-Stack Developer Experience | Also familiar and experienced in OdooERP management.
-*   🧠  Im learning everything i possibly can about latest technologies, programming, framework, libraries, tools, clouding, devops and whole other bunch of stuff.
+*   🧠  Im learning everything i possibly can about latest technologies, programming, framework, libraries, tools, clouding, devops, sys architectures and whole other bunch of stuff.

 ### Skills
 <p align="left">